palinatolmach/DeFinery/README.md

 ## Prerequisites

 We use Docker 20.10.14 that can be obtained from the Docker [website](https://docs.docker.com/get-docker/).

 DeFinery also uses Python 3.7 and Node v14.20.0.

+The scripts included in this repository have been tested on Ubuntu 18:04.
+The binary of a symbolic execution component ([definery-see.zip](/.definery-see.zip)) is also built for Linux-AMD64 (Ubuntu 18.04).

 ## **Quick Start**